 Dermatological Applications

 Dermatological applications of medical lasers have significantly advanced cosmetic and therapeutic procedures, offering precise and effective solutions for various skin conditions.
-Due to lasers being able to target specific chromophores in the skin, laser technology in dermatology offers versatility and allows for tailored treatments with minimal damage to the surrounding tissue.
+Lasers can be used to target specific chromophores in the skin, showing that laser technology in dermatology offers versatility and allows for tailored treatments with minimal damage to the surrounding tissue.

 Common Procedures: